Minority Youth and Family Initiative for American Indian/Alaskan Native Children (MYFI)

 The typical resources for implementing the program are:

-Trained social workers and family group conferencing facilitators.
+Trained social workers and family group conferencing facilitators

-Minimum Provider Qualifications
+Prerequisite/Minimum Provider Qualifications

-Bachelor’s level degree for child welfare workers; prefer Master’s level degree in social work or related field for supervisors.
+Bachelor's level degree for child welfare workers; prefer Master's level degree in social work or related field for supervisors

-There is a manual that describes how to implement this program; but there is not training available for this program.
+There is a manual that describes how to deliver this program.

 Relevant Published, Peer-Reviewed Research